-Alix Schiraldi takes a look at football senior day.
-Seniors Garrett Chumley and Martin McDonald about their time on the football team.
+After Senior Day 2011, Garrett Chumley and Martin McDonald discussed their time on the Baker University football team.

 The seniors of the Baker University football team left it all on the field in Saturday’s 10-7 victory over Benedictine College Saturday at Liston Stadium.

 The Wildcats’ victory was the sixth consecutive win against the Ravens and it also came on Senior Day.